 Quality Assurance reviews and audits client data in all consumer service programs.
 Additionally, reconciliation of case file and consumer data is conducted during each case review.
 Compliance is based on federal and state regulations and agency established policies and procedures.

-Reports regarding compliance and the successful achievement of performance measures are disseminated to Senior Managers on a monthly, quarterly and annual basis.
+Reports regarding compliance and the successful achievement of performance measures are disseminated to Senior Managers at the end of each case review.
 Senior Managers evaluate the Quality Assurance reports to determine the effectiveness of the action plans in the achievement of key performance measures and to devise future projections of workforce capacities and financial resource needs.